styled-components/styled-components-website/sections/advanced/style-objects.md

 ### Destructuring props

-styled-components supports destructuring of props.
+a style object supports destructuring of props.

 ```react